CSTCAC/Test/README.md

  digital tokens that are minted via an external smart contract & crypto currency.

-Coins are just javascript objects including public keys and signatures from the last two owners forming a chain of trust (but no transaction history).
-The current owner of the coin can mint & redeem coins via a different crypto currency via a smart contract*.
+Coins are just javascript objects including public keys and signatures from the last two owners forming a chain of trust.
+The current owner of the coin can mint & redeem coins via a different crypto currency the same smart contract*.

 # overview